sst/guide/_examples/how-to-add-facebook-login-to-your-sst-apps.md

 ---
 layout: example
-title: How to Add Google Login to Your Serverless App with SST Auth
+title: How to Add Facebook Login to Your Serverless App with SST Auth
-short_title: Google Auth
+short_title: Facebook Auth
 date: 2022-10-10 00:00:00
 lang: en
 index: 1
 type: sst-auth
-description: In this example we will look at how to add Google Login to your serverless app using SST Auth.
-We'll be using the Api, Auth, Table, and ViteStaticSite constructs to create a full-stack app with Google authentication.
+description: In this example we will look at how to add Facebook Login to your serverless app using SST Auth.
+We'll be using the Api, Auth, Table, and ViteStaticSite constructs to create a full-stack app with Facebook authentication.
-short_desc: Adding Google auth to a full-stack serverless app.
+short_desc: Adding Facebook auth to a full-stack serverless app.
-repo: api-sst-auth-google
+repo: api-sst-auth-facebook
-ref: how-to-add-google-login-to-your-sst-app-with-sst-auth
+ref: how-to-add-facebook-login-to-your-sst-app-with-sst-auth
-comments_id: how-to-add-google-login-to-your-sst-app-with-sst-auth/2643
+comments_id: how-to-add-facebook-login-to-your-sst-app-with-sst-auth/2643
 ---

-In this example, we will look at how to add Google Login to your serverless app using [SST Auth]({{ site.docs_url }}/auth).
+In this example, we will look at how to add Facebook Login to your serverless app using [SST Auth]({{ site.docs_url }}/auth).

 ## Requirements